-A breakdown in negotiations would arouse concern about a potential Iranian breakout to acquire nuclear weapons.
+A breakdown of the JCPOA would nonetheless arouse concern about a potential Iranian breakout to acquire nuclear weapons.
 In the public debate, the issue of breakout invariably raises the possibility of a U.S. military response.
 U.S. intelligence analysts maintain that Iran has not yet decided to cross the threshold from a potential capability to an actual weapon.
-Indeed, the strategic ambiguity of a hedge-of going so far but no further, at least not yet-might well serve Iranian interests.
-In March 2012, President Obama declared, "I do not have a policy of containment: I have a policy to prevent Iran from obtaining a nuclear weapon."
-138 By drawing this red line-preventing weaponization-the president signaled that the United States would not launch preventive military action to deny Iran any nuclear hedge option.
+Indeed, the strategic ambiguity of a hedge-of going so far but no further, at least not yet-serves Iranian interests.
+In March 2012, President Obama declared, "I do not have a policy of containment; I have a policy to prevent Iran from obtaining a nuclear weapon."
+By drawing this red line-preventing weaponization-the president signaled that the United States would not launch preventive military action to deny Iran any nuclear hedge option.
 But the challenge of enforcing a red line, when elusive or ambiguous proof makes it appear wavy, was evident in the case of Syria, when the Assad regime used chemical weapons against domestic insurgents in August 2013.
 The Obama administration initially said that it lacked "airtight" evidence that the Assad regime had crossed a U.S.-declared "red line."
 That December, a UN report found credible evidence of chemical attacks, but was precluded by its Security Council mandate to identify whether the attack was carried out by the Assad regime or the opposition.

 The uncertainty about the Assad regime's actual use of chemical weapons as a trigger for U.S. action would pale in comparison to the inherent uncertainty surrounding Iran's opaque nuclear program.
 Indeed, the challenge of determining whether Iran has crossed the "red line" of weaponization is compounded by the Tehran regime's hedge strategy, which cultivates ambiguity about its nuclear capabilities and intentions.
-Iran has made progress along the technological continuum toward weaponization but is unlikely to make a dramatic move, such as conducting a nuclear test or withdrawing from the NPT. that would openly cross the red line of weaponization.
-So far as Iranian progress falls short of overt weaponization, it would be hard for the Obama administration to sustain the case for military action at home or abroad.
+Iran has made progress along the technological continuum toward weaponization, but would be unlikely to make a dramatic move (such as conducting a nuclear test or withdrawing from the NPT) that would openly cross the red line of weaponization-even in the event of the JCPOA's breakdown.
+So far as Iranian progress falls short of overt weaponization, such as the shortening of Iran's breakout time to a few months or weeks, it would be hard for the U.S. administration to sustain the case for military action at home or abroad.
 After Iraq, when flawed intelligence on Saddam Hussein's WMD programs was central to the Bush administration's case for preventive war, the United States would simply not get the benefit of the doubt.
 And doubt there would be in the absence of hard evidence of weaponization.

 That Obama's "red line" on weaponization pushes off a decision on the use of force is also a reflection, as in Syria, of how unattractive the option would be.
 The "all options on the table" formulation of U.S. policymakers is an oblique reference to the possibility of American airstrikes on Iran's nuclear infrastructure.
-That openly-debated option-what would be the most telegraphed punch in history-runs up against four major liabilities.
+That openly debated option-what would be the most telegraphed punch in history-runs up against four major liabilities.